meichthys/sword_drill/readme.md

 ## Usage ##

 This application should work out of the box with the KJV version.
 To run, simply double click the executable (coming soon).
-If you are promoted, allow the program to access your microphone.
+If you are prompted, allow the program to access your microphone.

 ### Limitations ###